ThayronyVonHeld/java-backend-journey/Readme - Lessons/fundamentals/Lesson 7 – Arithmetic Operators and Math Class/lesson-7-en.md

 ---

-> 💡 **Teacher’s Tip**: "Constant practice with operators is essential.
+> 💡 **Tip**: "Constant practice with operators is essential.
 Create small mathematical programs daily to solidify your knowledge.
 Remember: the Math class is your best friend for complex calculations!"